nllz/IRTF-HRPC/draft-association.md

 ## Conversing

-An interactive conversation between two or more people forms the basis for people to organize and associate.
++An interactive conversation between two or more people forms the basis for people to organize and associate.
+According to Anderson "the relationship between political conversation and engagement in the democratic process is strong." {{Anderson}}.
+By this definition, what defines the "political" is essentially assembly or association: a basis for the development of social cohesion in society.

 ### Mailing Lists